Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ## Bugfix

+**Text inside the Join button on the Home page had an issue as text not align properly , same class was used and same style applied in css for both 'Join now' and 'Donate' button however donate button did not show any issue and only join us button shown an issue.**

+*Issue fixed by changing height of button to auto.

 **While inspecting on Ipad pro display using dev tool, most of the content shrink and resulted excess white space below the footer section of 'Who we are' and 'Join Us' page.**

 * Issue was fixed by using media query , min-width and max-width value used in media query to target only iPad Pro display.